siteopsio/dev-eks/dev-cluster/README.md

 # Learn Terraform - Provision an EKS Cluster

 This code inspired by the repo to the [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster), containing
 Terraform configuration files to provision an EKS cluster on AWS.
+You will need kubectl, awscli.

 ### Get the latest terraform